Breastfeeding after a C section

 For the majority of you, you may not have even considered the possibility that a cesarean birth may be necessary.
 Sometimes, however, this situation may arise for various reasons – so here are a few points to consider.

-First of all, I want to reassure you that the anesthetics and the medications given to women who are laboring and having cesarean sections will be compatible with breastfeeding.
+First of all, be assured that the anesthetics and the medications given to women who are laboring and having cesarean sections will be compatible with breastfeeding.

 However, it can still be beneficial to speak with the medical staff regarding your options.